nwsw/nwc2utsk/readme.txt

 Transpose Chords (adp)
 A script written by Andrew Purdam which will automatically transpose chords written as text.

+Run User Tool (prw)
+A tool by Randy Williams that facilitates running any existing clip script against a whole file or select staves in a file.

 About Starter Kit (nwsw)
 This script simply displays a message describing the start kit and the currently installed version of the utility library.